VisActor/VChart/docs/assets/option/en/common/layout-item.md

 For elements with a layout type of 'normal-inline', set the alignment of inline elements as follows:

-- For elements at the top, 'start' - align to the top; 'end' - align to the bottom; 'middle' - align to the center
+- For elements at the top, 'start' - align to the top; 'end' - align to the bottom; 'middle' - align to the middle
-- For elements at the bottom, 'start' - align to the bottom; 'end' - align to the top; 'middle' - align to the center
+- For elements at the bottom, 'start' - align to the bottom; 'end' - align to the top; 'middle' - align to the middle
-- For elements on the left, 'start' - align to the left; 'end' - align to the right; 'middle' - align to the center
+- For elements on the left, 'start' - align to the left; 'end' - align to the right; 'middle' - align to the middle
-- For elements on the right, 'start' - align to the right; 'end' - align to the left; 'middle' - align to the center
+- For elements on the right, 'start' - align to the right; 'end' - align to the left; 'middle' - align to the middle

 #${prefix} padding(ILayoutNumber|Array|Object) = 0